Curriculum

 Physical Education

-Physical Education is led by Mrs Lee.
+Physical Education is led by Miss Wilson.

 “Our aim for PE is to improve standards of teaching and learning to ensure that children are provided with the best opportunities to develop physical literacy.
 This will include a focus on doing, feeling, thinking and health within sports.
 As well as sport we are looking to develop health and well being through different means such as yoga, fitness and healthy eating.”